furqan-shah2/LDA-in-R/index.md

 The two main outputs of an LDA model are:

-Beta: This represents the probability of each word belonging to each topic.
+- **Beta**: This represents the probability of each word belonging to each topic.
 It helps to identify the most significant words for each topic, allowing us to understand what the topic is about.
-Gamma: This indicates the probability of each topic occurring within each document.
+- **Gamma**: This indicates the probability of each topic occurring within each document.
 It helps to determine which topics are most prevalent in each document, revealing the thematic structure across the corpus.

 This tutorial will guide through performing Latent Dirichlet Allocation (LDA) topic modeling in R using the `topicmodels` package, covering: